CapellaInfo/.github/profile/README.md

 ## Contact Us

-For any inquiries or suggestions, feel free to reach out to us at [rafaeldesousamoura23@gmail.com](mailto:rafaeldesousamoura23@gmail.com).
+For any inquiries or suggestions, feel free to reach out to us at...

 ---